bahaidev/bahai-indexes/README.md

 ## Higher priority to-dos

 1. Fix `undefined` showing for book in page search
+1. Fix getting `undefined` and missing results for page search (apparently due to book being unclear from jsonata results there)
 1. Fix link display for inner arrays as ranges
 1. `$seeAlso` in Íqán parser
 1. Add books